 The Group is exposed to price risk through its holdings in fixed interest investments.
+The mandate given to the external manager reflects the low risk appetite of the Group for capital loss.
 The external manager's performance is closely monitored.